 New Zealand and the Congreso Internacional de Danza in Mexico.
 You may have also seen Blake in the original “So You Think You Can Dance” ad campaign.
 Blake currently owns “Dance Barre”, the largest dance studio in Windsor, Ontario, Canada.
 Training dancers on a daily basis, he knows the importance of great class structure.
 His goal is not only to inspire and motivate each dancer, but to challenge and educate as well.
 Blake's hope is that each dancer will leave his classes excited and ready to get back into the classroom for more!

 An Ohio native, Drew Burgess made his industry debut on Live with Regis during Amazing Kids Week.
 Upon relocating to California, he trained at L.A.’s best studios including EDGE, Millennium, Fusion, and the PAC Annex.
 Drew is highly sought after as a performer, choreographer, master teacher, dance supervisor, & dance captain.
 He has also been a guest teacher at the Edge Performing Arts Center in Hollywood.
 Drew judges Regional, National, & International competitions for NexStar, Headliners, American Dance Awards, Dance Masters of America, & Dance Educators of America.
 A former competitor himself, Drew’s titles include Jr. Mr. Dance of America 2002 & Mr. Dance of America 2007.
 Drew is certified by test to teach Ballet, Tap, Jazz, & Acrobatics through DMA & DEA.
 Drew’s passion for dance circles the globe with master classes, performances, & choreography year-round.
 His corporate and live entertainment credits include: GMC, Nestlé, Reebok, CitiGroup, Toyota, & American Greetings with Taylor Swift.
 Drew’s students have accolades including: Teen Miss Dance of Arizona, Male Dancer of the Year, Miss Dance of Ohio, Mr. Dance of Ohio, & Mr. Dance of America.
 His national choreography merits include the Sherry Gold Memorial Choreography Award at DMA & Best Group Choreography at NexStar.
 Drew also tours worldwide with Rasta Thomas’ Bad Boys of Dance.
-Drew is relocating to Columbus and will be a guest teacher at TDC this season.
+TDC was fortunate to have Drew as a regular teacher before her relocated to Columbus.
+He continues to guest teach at TDC.

 Angela is an award-winning choreographer, studio owner and highly sought out master teacher.
 She travels all over the world choreographing, dancing and teaching.
 Angela is the owner of Tap’d Out Studio, a private rental dance, fitness and event space in Los Angeles, Ca. She is on staff with Hollywood Vibe Convention, and a Co-Director of Tap Into the Network, along with Gregg Russell and Ryan Lohoff.
 She has also worked for various conventions, studios and organizations (Dance Challenge – Guatemala, CoDance, Metropolitan School of the Arts, N-House Dance Productions, 3D Dance Network, Dance Olympus, Dance Masters of America, VIP National Competition, etc.).
 Angela can be seen shaking it in the newest Sensa commercial!
 She has performed and choreographed for opening acts for artists such as Mary J. Blige.
 Her tap sounds were used in Disney’s Princess and the Frog and Al Gilbert’s Grade 9 Technique.
 She has been featured in many live shows, short films, and can be seen in commercials for Carvel Ice Cream.
 She can be seen in music videos for Brittany Murphy.
 Angela has choreographed and performed for the Miss Kansas Pageant, Choreographers Carnival, LA Tap Festival, Motor City Tap Festival and Tri-Tappin’ Festival.
 She has also worked with Tyce D’iorio on the Jerry Lewis MDA Telethon, and performed on Mobbed with Tabitha and Napoleon D’umo on FOX!
 Angela has choreographed for and performed with many professional Los Angeles companies including Tapsounds Underground, the LaLas, andChloe Arnold’s Syncopated Ladies.
 She has also worked as an award winning company director at Dance Connection Performing Arts Center in Concord, CA.